Ralim/IronOS-dfu/docs/Bootloader.md

 # Using this as your DFU bootloader

+This software can be used to replace the bootloader built into your device from Miniware.
+This bootloader is only _designed_ to boot IronOS (its only tested with IronOS) but it _should_ work with the stock firmware too.

+This DFU loader replaces the often troubled usb-disk method with the well known dfu-util.
+This is the same method used on the Pinecil, and lets all your devices enjoy more stable updating.

 ## Flashing this bootloader

 To flash this as your main DFU bootloader, you need to flash the correct version to the bootloader location on your Iron.